pfaffman/course-in-a-box/modules/course/_posts/2023-09-29-another-cool-page.md

 ---
-title: Another Idea
+title: Another cool page Idea
-published: true
 ---
 # Here is my other idea